All or Nothing (Glee): Critical response

 "All Or Nothing" received generally negative reviews from critics.
 Jessica Zaleski of Huffington Post wrote that the episode was "forgettable" and she said the episode just didn't measure up to the other finales of the series.
 Also she criticized the Will and Emma wedding plot and called it "boring and void of emotion" and she was concerned that Rachel's audition plot failed to have an end in the fourth season.

 Brandon Nowalk of The A.V.
 Club graded the episode "C+" he said there's no wonder in the episode and that it feels "like just another episode" and it seems "unfinished".
 He said: "it's been a rocky, rewarding season limited mostly by its own reticence to move forward".

 Rae Votta of Billboard wrote that the episode did not feel like a finale and called it "lackluster".
 She said that enjoyed the presence of Jessica Sanchez as Frida Romero, but considered it unfortunate that Sanchez did not have any lines or plot points, adding that the vocals of Sanchez are "astounding".

 Lauren Hoffman of Vulture wrote that the episode had very strong moments and said that the episode felt "a little forced" due to the many plots in the episode, she also commented that the Brittany plot was more poignant than she would have expected it to be.
 She enjoyed the performance of "Clarity" by Frida Romero and the Hoosierdadies, and thought that New Directions winning the regionals was "just fine".
-She said that this season wasn't bad at all and it have some good episodes.
+She said that this season wasn't bad at all and it had some good episodes.

 Mary Ann Sleasman of TV.com said that the episode was "predictable" and she said that Brittany's early admission in MIT plot was weak and very excessive, also she criticized the writers for not taking the time to show us how Schue and Emma patched up their broken relationship.
 She said: "Season 4 did work as a cohesive unit.
 It wasn't perfect, but a lot of that can be chalked up to the growing pains associated with figuring out how to switch back and forth between Lima and New York, figuring out what to do with the new students, and figuring out how to utilize the McKinley graduates without overshadowing the new faces—all of which, to be honest, still need some improvement.
 But season 4 was very much a transitional season, and when you look at it as such, the season did what it needed to do".